'TwiCs' vs standard approaches to trial design

 What type of consent is sought, from whom and when?

-The consents that are sought from people (and the information given) can be broken down into five categories A, B, C, D, E as described in Box 1
+The consents that are sought from people (and the information given) can be broken down into five categories A, B, C, D, E as described below:

 The standard approach to informed consent for placebo controlled randomised trials seeks all of these consents (A-E) prior to the 'technical' start of the trial (collection of baseline outcome measures).